ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 Transactions – loans, accessions, and borrows – are not shared, but see Projects.

-Specimen-events are not shared, but events, localities, and geography are.
+Specimen-events are not shared, but Events, Localities, and Higher Geography are.

 ## What is shared